Denys Bezborodko: Loan to Gyirmót

 On 26 March 2022 he moved on loan to Gyirmót in Nemzeti Bajnokság I for three months.
 On 9 April 2022, he made his debut with the new club against Puskás Akadémia.

 Loan to Zorya Luhansk

 On 29 July 2022 he signed a loan deal with Zorya Luhansk.
 On 4 and 11 August he played in 2022–23 UEFA Europa Conference League qualifying matches against Universitatea Craiova.

 Kolos Kovalivka

 In August 2022 he moved to Kolos Kovalivka.
+In January 2025 his contract was expired and not extended by mutual consent of the parties.

+Chornomorets Odesa

+In January 2025 he signed for Chornomorets Odesa in Ukrainian Premier League.
+He made his debut against Kolos Kovalivka on 21 February 2025.

+Kudrivka

+Following the summer training session with FC Chernihiv, on 29 July 2025, Denys moved to Kudrivka just promoted in Ukrainian Premier League.
+In October, he was suspended from the first team and sent to the reserve team.

 International career

 He was a member of the Ukraine under-20 side in November 2013.

+Outside of professional football

+On 15 June 2025, on the occasion of the 65th anniversary of the foundation of Desna Chernihiv, he scored in the match between Desna Chernihiv stars and the football stars of the Chernihiv's region at the Chernihiv Arena, with the specific goal of raising 1,000,000 hryvnias to support the public organization EVUM, which has been working with children with cancer for over 12 years.